P.M.B & S.C. Limited (trading as Cardiff Bay Yacht Club)

 4.4 Boat Compound: when vessels leave the compound, the site must be left clean and tidy, and all trailers and cradles must be removed from site.
 A charge (to be determined at the Club’s discretion) may be levied for carrying out this work.

-4.5 No craft is allowed to be moored or parked in or on Club administrated areas unless a berthing request or storage form for the current year is received in the Club’s office.
+4.5 No craft is allowed to be moored or parked in or on Club-administered areas unless a berthing request or storage form for the current year is received in the Club’s office.
 Craft must be moored or parked only in the allocated space whether granted temporarily or permanently.

 4.6 The Club retains the sole rights to all mooring areas whether granted temporarily or permanently to the Club.

-4.7 The Marina Manager will lay, maintain and allocate moorings to an individual Member's named craft for a fee payable to the Club as determined by the Council of Management.
+4.7 The Marina Charge-hand will lay, maintain and allocate moorings to an individual Member's named craft for a fee payable to the Club as determined by the Council of Management.

-4.8 Members vacating their allocated positions or changing or selling boats must notify the Marina Manager in writing immediately.
+4.8 Members vacating their allocated positions or changing or selling boats must notify the Marina Charge-hand immediately.
 It should be noted that if a boat is sold, all fees will be the responsibility of the Member until such time as the craft is removed from the Club’s premises or alternate arrangements have been approved in writing by the Council of Management.

-4.13 Craft involved in commercial operations or purchased for that use may not be berthed or stored on Club premises.
+4.13 Craft involved in commercial operations, hire or reward or purchased for that use may not be berthed or stored on club premises.

-5.1 Berths will be allocated in accordance with the returned berthing request forms wherever possible but the Marina Manager may allocate berths for the benefit of the Club or for operational reasons.
+5.1 Berths will be allocated in accordance with the returned berthing request forms wherever possible but the Marina Charge-hand may allocate berths for the benefit of the Club or for operational reasons.

 5.2 Whereas every effort will be made to maintain vessels in particular berths, the allocation of a berth is not specific to that berth but to the charging area.
 Likewise security of tenure, if given by the berthing agreement, is only specific to a charging area.